Blog

 #FF is short for #FollowFriday.
 It’s a Twitter trend created back in 2009 by Twitter users that has since become a customary Friday activity.

-An #FF is a shout out, a show of appreciation, a nice thing to do.
-Each Friday you recommend Twitter profiles that you appreciate and enjoy to all of your followers.
+Each Friday, you recommend Twitter profiles that you appreciate and enjoy to all of your followers.
 The idea being that your #FF recommendation will encourage others to check out that profile, generating more followers for them.
 See?
 A nice thing to do.

 The # (hashtag – read all about them here) is added to create a clickable link and group all the #FF (or #FollowFriday) messages on Twitter together making them easily searchable.

-The best ways to use Follow Friday:
+The best ways to use Follow Friday

 If you want to send an #FF, simply add #FF (or #FollowFriday) to your message, the @name of the person you are recommending along with a genuine reason for your recommendation.
 Like this: